heroku/heroku-sbt-plugin/README.md

 herokuAppName in Compile := "your-heroku-app-name"
 ```

-Now, if you have the toolbelt installed, run:
+Now, if you have the [Heroku Toolbelt](https://toolbelt.heroku.com/) installed, run:

 ```
 $ sbt stage deployHeroku